BasicWolf/archived-kaylee/doc/src/clientapi.rst

 .. js:function:: kl.error(message)

-   TODOC: some examples, where and when
    Logs the message with "ERROR: " prefix and **throws** :js:class:`kl.KayleeError`.
-This means that if ``kl.error`` is called outside a ``try..catch`` block the exception will be thrown further unless it reaches the global scope.
+This means that if ``kl.error`` is called outside a ``try..catch`` block the exception will be thrown further unless it reaches the global scope. ``kl.error()`` should be called only in case that something went completely wrong and it is not wise to continue running Kaylee on the Node.

-.. js:function:: kl.get_action()

-   Invokes :js:attr:`kl.api.get_action`.
+   For example ``kl.error()`` is called by Kaylee when the incoming or outgoing data is malformed.

 .. js:class:: kl.KayleeError(message)

    Kaylee generic error class, extends ``Error``.
-The class should not thrown directly, instead use call :js:func:`kl.error`.
+The class should not be thrown directly, instead use :js:func:`kl.error`.

 .. js:function:: kl.log(message)